-New Zealand is an Island Country located in Southwestern Pacific Ocean which is closer to Australia.
-The country is known of being a developed nation and apart from tourism it is a major destination for business investment.
+New Zealand is an Island Country located in the Southwestern Pacific Ocean which is closer to Australia.
+The country is known for being a developed nation and apart from tourism, it is a major destination for business investment.
 The country is ranked to be one of the most business-friendly nations by the World Bank.
-In its recent rankings, the World Bank put New Zealand to the first spot in ease of doing business in 2018 which is a parameter that evaluates the ease with which one can do business in a particular country.
-Being this a reason, the country has attracted huge investment from all over world.
+In its recent rankings, the World Bank put New Zealand to the first spot in ease of doing business in 2020 which is a parameter that evaluates the ease with which one can do business in a particular country.
+Being this a reason, the country has attracted huge investment from all over the world.

-The Forbes ranked New Zealand at Second spot in list of countries for best business in 2018.
-Similarly, in prosperity index, the country ranked at 2nd.
+Forbes ranked New Zealand at second spot in the list of countries for best business in 2018.
+Similarly, in the prosperity index, the country ranked at 2nd.
 New Zealand has also been ranked by many other institutes as the best country for doing business and investment at various parameters thus overall it can be said that the country is good for investment when it comes to foreigners.

 Now if you are interested to start a business in New Zealand then this country is perfect for you.
 Despite everything in favor of you, you still need some basic knowledge on how to start a business in New Zealand.
 This article will serve you as a guide.

 Related article – Profitable Small Scale Business Ideas & Opportunities in New Zealand

 As a foreigner, it is important for you that you should travel to New Zealand to get an idea on how you can start a business.
 Thus the first step you need to take is to acquire a business or investment visa.

 Visa for Business in New Zealand

 If you are going to start a business or buy a business in New Zealand then the country, in general, offers entrepreneur visas to foreigners.
 After a particular period of time, you can apply for further extension of an entrepreneur visa or for a residential visa based on your requirements.
 Here are some more details for applying for visa.